brookeburdick/CheckinChecker/README.md

 **Logging**

-As the CheckinChecker runs, it logs all output into the jamflog.log Checking in:
+As the CheckinChecker runs, it logs all output into the CheckinChecker.log Checking in:
 <img width="468" alt="image" src="https://github.com/broojamfburd/CheckinChecker/assets/36173452/0a6570cb-37ff-4315-a078-77ac6f5cc681">
 Not checkeed in over 90 days: